puma13992/cinematography/README.md

   ![Profile](/documentation/features/profiles-page-with-content.png)

-  - Users can visit other users profiles by clicking on their username.
+  - All users (authenticated or not) can visit other users profiles by clicking on their username.

 - **Edit profile**